T-7219/StormMatrix-Kanban/docs/user-guide.md

 1. Go to board settings
 2. Click "Members" tab
 3. Add new members by email
-4. Assign roles (member or observer)
+4. Assign roles (owner, member, or observer)
 5. Remove members if needed

 ## Working with Cards